Azure/orkestra/docs/DEVELOPMENT.md

 Install the ["Bridge to Kubernetes"](https://marketplace.visualstudio.com/items?itemName=mindaro.mindaro) and the official ["Kubernetes"](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extensions from the VSCode Marketplace

-- Deploy the orkestra controller using the deployment methods shown above - Manually or by using `Tilt`
+Deploy the orkestra controller using the deployment methods shown above - **Manually** or  using **`Tilt`**

-Once the orkestra helm release has been successfully deployed you can start debugging using the following steps
+Once the orkestra helm release has been successfully deployed you can start debugging by following the step-by-step tutorial below -

 ![Bridge to Kubernetes tutorial GIF](./assets/bridge-to-kubernetes-tutorial.gif)